: Install Panorama on Oracle Cloud Infrastructure (OCI)

 A Panorama virtual appliance deployed on OCI is Bring Your Own License (BYOL), supports all deployment modes (Panorama, Log Collector, and Management Only), and shares the same processes and functionality as the M-Series hardware appliances.
 For more information on Panorama modes, see Panorama Models.

 A machine running a Linux operating system is required successfully install the Panorama on OCI.
-To successfully install Panorama on OCI, you must generate a
+To successfully install Panorama on OCI, you must generate a .pub key using OpenSSH.
+Additionally, you can only use a Linux machine to log into the Panorama CLI for the initial network configuration.

 Review the Setup Prerequisites for the Panorama Virtual Appliance to determine the virtual resources required for your needs.
 The virtual resources requirement for the Panorama virtual appliance is based on the total number of firewalls managed by the Panorama virtual appliance and the required Logs Per Second (LPS) for forwarding logs from your managed firewalls to your Log Collector.